When thinking about moving – whether to retire somewhere new or for a change of scenery – most of us prefer to go somewhere beautiful.

 The windswept, heather-clad moorland of the North York Moors National Park is a paradise for hikers, and its trails will take you through some of the most jaw-dropping scenery in England.

 The vertical inland cliff of Sutton Bank was formed in the Ice Age.
-From the top, you can admire “the finest view in England”, and gaze out over the Vale of Mowbray, Hood Hill, and Gormire Lake.
-But North Yorkshire has much more to offer than its moors and valleys; its coastline is just as beautiful.
+From the peak, you can admire “the finest view in England” and gaze out over the Vale of Mowbray, Hood Hill, and Gormire Lake.
+But North Yorkshire has much more than its moors and valleys; its coastline is just as beautiful.

 The atmospheric coastal town of Whitby is famous for its magnificent seventh-century Gothic abbey, Georgian old town, and soaring cliffs.
-The historic seaside resort of Scarborough is another lovely place to live, particularly if you love ancient castles, sandy beaches, and gorgeous gardens.
+The historic seaside resort of Scarborough is another lovely place to live, particularly for its ancient castles, sandy beaches, and gorgeous gardens.

 The vast countryside of North Yorkshire is home to countless villages and towns.
-So if you prefer being near forests, moors, and valleys rather than the sea, you’ll have plenty of options.
+So if you prefer being near forests, moors, and valleys rather than the sea, you’ll have many options.

 From the pretty village of Goathland to the market town of Helmsley, and pretty Thornton-le-Dale to historic Rievaulx (with its ruined Cistercian abbey), there are countless inviting places to relocate to.
 Choosing one may be difficult, but you can rest assured that all are surrounded by charming countryside.